mskhc/dev1/content/en/blog/_posts/2024-04-02-introducing-jobset/2024-04-02-introducing-jobset.md

 and keeping the gradient synchronization over DCN (data center network, which is lower bandwidth than ICI) to a bare minimum.

-2) **Automatic headless service creation, configuration, and lifecycle management**: pod-to-pod communication via pod hostname is enabled by default, with automatic configuration and lifecycle management of the headless service enabling this.
-Configurable success policies: JobSet has configurable success policies which target specific ReplicatedJobs, with operators to target “Any” or “All” of their child jobs.
+Automatic headless service creation, configuration, and lifecycle management : Pod-to-pod communication via pod hostname is enabled by default, with automatic configuration and lifecycle management of the headless service enabling this.

+Configurable success policies
+: JobSet has configurable success policies which target specific ReplicatedJobs, with operators to target “Any” or “All” of their child jobs.
 For example, you can configure the JobSet to be marked complete if and only if all pods that are part of the “worker” ReplicatedJob are completed.

+Configurable failure policies
-3) **Configurable failure policies**: JobSet has configurable failure policies which allow the user to specify a maximum number of times the JobSet should be restarted in the event of a failure.
+: JobSet has configurable failure policies which allow the user to specify a maximum number of times the JobSet should be restarted in the event of a failure.
 If any job is marked failed, the entire JobSet will be recreated, allowing the workload to resume from the last checkpoint.
 When no failure policy is specified, if any job fails, the JobSet simply fails.

-4) **Exclusive placement per topology domain**: JobSet allows users to express that child jobs have 1:1 exclusive assignment to a topology domain, typically an accelerator island like a rack For example, if the JobSet creates two child jobs, then this feature will enforce that the pods of each child job will be co-located on the same island, and that only one child job is allowed to schedule per island.
+Exclusive placement per topology domain
+: JobSet allows users to express that child jobs have 1:1 exclusive assignment to a topology domain, typically an accelerator island like a rack.
+For example, if the JobSet creates two child jobs, then this feature will enforce that the pods of each child job will be co-located on the same island, and that only one child job is allowed to schedule per island.
 This useful for scenarios where, for example, we want to use a data parallel distributed training strategy to train a model using multiple islands of compute resources (GPU racks or TPU slices), running 1 model replica in each accelerator island, ensuring the forward and backward passes themselves occur within a single model replica occurs over the high bandwidth interconnect linking the accelerators chips within the island, and only the gradient synchronization between model replicas occurs across accelerator islands over the lower bandwidth data center network.

+Integration with Kueue
-5) **Integration with Kueue**: users can submit JobSets via [Kueue](https://kueue.sigs.k8s.io/) to oversubscribe their clusters, queue workloads to run as capacity becomes available, prevent partial scheduling and deadlocks, enable multi-tenancy, and more.
+: Users can submit JobSets via [Kueue](https://kueue.sigs.k8s.io/) to oversubscribe their clusters, queue workloads to run as capacity becomes available, prevent partial scheduling and deadlocks, enable multi-tenancy, and more.

 ## Example use case